 |

-In their essence, master and user themes are the same XML-based .qxtheme files and have the same syntax and structure.
+In their essence, Master and User themes are the same XML-based .qxtheme files and have the same syntax and structure.

 What differs is their purpose, location, and loading time.